mapodev/impressum-manager-wordpress/README.txt

 == Changelog ==

+= 0.4.0 =
+- New Feature: Noindex possibility on given impressum page and added to settings field
+- nl2br fix for some textareas
+- some hiding/showing logic for some impressum data enhanced
+- regulated profession fields added to VAT output

 = 0.3.0 =
 - Dev tools added.
 Possibilty given to delete all setting options
 - Feature added: Email shown as image.
 Solves spam problem